pantheon-systems/documentation/source/content/wordpress-cron.md

 ### When Jobs are Executed

 Pantheon Cron runs WP-Cron as an hourly task or on demand through Terminus.
-In contrast, WP-Cron only runs when [someone visits the site](https://stackoverflow.com/questions/12895706/when-does-wp-cron-php-run-in-wordpress) because it is a web-based system.
+In contrast, WP-Cron script values are checked and executed (if overdue) only when someone visits the site.

 <Alert title="Note" type="info">